Logitech MX Brio vs Elgato Facecam MK.2: Premium Webcam Showdown 2026

 Multi-camera studio setup

-Upgrading from basic webcam
+Upgrading from a basic webcam

 Alternative Premium Webcams

-- Insta360 Link 2 (£199) — AI-powered tracking gimbal webcam.
-Unique features, narrower use case.
+• Insta360 Link 2 (£199) — an AI tracking gimbal webcam.
+Clever, but a narrower use case.

 The “Use Mirrorless as Webcam” Alternative

-Setup cost: ZV-E10 (~£700) + capture card (Elgato HD60 X or equivalent, ~£169) + cables = ~£900 total.
+Rough cost: a ZV-E10 (~£700) plus a capture card (an Elgato HD60 X or similar, ~£169) plus cables comes to about £900.

 Frequently Asked Questions